A circular economy is an economic system aimed at eliminating waste and the continual use of resources.

 Incineration of plastics; should take place whenever possible in waste incineration plants equipped for this purpose in order to filter out highly toxic substances that are released during incineration, such as dioxins, furans, mercury, cadmium, lead, etc.

 Processing of lower-value recyclates, transforming them to higher-value compounds.

-When recycling plastics, there is often the difficulty that the plastic reused and the recyclates made from it have strong odours.
+When recycling plastics, there is often the difficulty that the plastic reused and the recyclates made from it have strong odors.
 For example, post-consumer plastic waste contains migrated substances from food, cosmetics or cleaning agents.
-At the same time, residues of monomers, oxidation, hydrolysis and decomposition products can be responsible for the unwanted odours.
-Odour reduction measures can be taken in various process steps of plastics production and processing.
-Coperion offers both technologies for degassing during compounding processes and for odour reduction in silos.
+At the same time, residues of monomers, oxidation, hydrolysis and decomposition products can be responsible for the unwanted odors.
+Odor reduction measures can be taken in various process steps of plastics production and processing.
+Coperion offers both technologies for degassing during compounding processes and for odor reduction in silos.